 This report is intended solely for the information of the Mayor and Common Council of the City of Syracuse, New York, yet it is understood to be a matter of public record and its distribution is not limited.
-Further information regarding this audit is available at the City of Syracuse's Audit Department upon request.
-The Audit Department would like to thank the personnel who assisted and cooperated with us during the audit.
+Further information regarding this audit is available at the City of Syracuse's Office of the City Auditor upon request.
+The Office of the City Auditor would like to thank the personnel who assisted and cooperated with us during the audit.